-In Thailand and Singapore, where Apex Circuit (Thailand) Co., Ltd., APS and APSS operate, income taxes do not require approval by the tax authority.
-Income taxes paid in prior years have received income tax receipts up to 2019.
-The income tax return of AET and the Company's Taiwan Branch had been approved by the revenue department through 2018.
-APC was established in China in February, 2020, so it has note yet filed any income tax return.
+In Thailand and Singapore, where APT, APS and APSS operate, income taxes do not require approval by the tax authority.
+Income taxes paid in prior years have received income tax receipts up to 2020.
+The income tax return of AET and the Company's Taiwan Branch had been approved by the revenue department through 2019.
+The income tax return of APC had been approved by the revenue department through 2020.